photovirus/splix-macos/README.md

 # A fork which works on modern macOS

-This fork is basically @janrueth's [patch](https://github.com/janrueth/splix-2.0.0-macos) applied to latest Splix release.
+This fork is basically @janrueth's [patch](https://github.com/janrueth/splix-2.0.0-macos) applied to latest Splix release available at the time (2.0.1).

+Tested on:

-Tested on: M1 Macbook Pro, macOS Sonoma 14.5, and a Samsung ML-2010.
+* M1 Macbook Pro, macOS Sonoma 14.5, and a Samsung ML-2010,
+* M3 Pro Macbook Pro, macOS Sequoia 15.3, and the same Samsung ML-2010.

 ## Installation